If the media player above does not load, use this link to view the media on Ligonier.com.

 - Martin Luther: Lessons From His Life and Labor by John Piper – A free and concise ebook resource from Desiring God ministries.

 - An audio message of a biographical sketch of his life with the same title as above from a Desiring God conference.

-There are dozens of other excellent books and biographies from this great man of faith and courage.
-These are just a few free ones because, hey, we all like free and they can get you started!
+There are dozens of other excellent biographies, books, videos, documentaries from this great man of faith and courage.
+These are just a few that can get you started.